Bokani Soko: Early life and education

-Soko attended University of Zambia from 2004 to 2009 where he obtained a Bachelor of Laws (Legum Baccalaureus; LL.B) degree.
+Soko attended University of Zambia from 2002 to 2006 where he obtained a Bachelor of Laws (Legum Baccalaureus; LL.B) degree.

-In 2007, Soko was admitted to the bar after passing a Legal Practitioners Qualification Examination (LPQE) at the Zambia Institute of Advanced Legal Education, which is a prerequisite post-graduate certificate for one to practice law in Zambia.
+In 2007, Soko was admitted to the bar after passing a Legal Practitioners Qualification Examination (LPQE) at the Zambia Institute of Advanced Legal Education, which is a prerequisite postgraduate certificate for one to practice law in Zambia.

 Legal profession career

-Soko is a Lawyer and Advocate of the High Court of Zambia, having obtained an LL.B. degree from the University of Zambia and a Bar Practicing Certificate from the Zambia Institute of Advanced Legal Education (ZIALE).
-He is a Managing Partner in a premier law firm, Ferd Jere and Co Legal Practitioners, where he specializes in Litigation, Business Advisory and General Counsel.
-As a practising lawyer, he has played various roles as an official, lawyer and advisor in various business in Zambia and other Southern African countries.
+Soko is a lawyer and advocate of the High Court of Zambia, having obtained an LL.B. degree from the University of Zambia and a Bar Practicing Certificate from the Zambia Institute of Advanced Legal Education (ZIALE).
+He was a managing partner in a premier law firm, Ferd Jere and Co Legal Practitioners, where he specializes in litigation, business advisory and general counsel.
+As a practicing lawyer, he has played various roles as an official, lawyer and advisor in various business in Zambia and other Southern African countries.
 He has represented a number of companies on wide range of issues that includes energy, agriculture, taxation, environment and disputes arising from development agreements with governments.